The Problem: In today’s threat landscape, the journey to “proactive cybersecurity” is riddled with barriers.

 Because yes, there may be an abundance of tools that claim to solve problems, but differing query languages and clunky integrations often create more problems than solutions.

-These challenges, coupled with rapid digital transformation, the rise of cryptocurrency, and the mobilization of cybercriminal enterprises have created a perfect storm for companies and governments alike.
+These challenges, coupled with rapid digital transformation, the rise of cryptocurrency, and the mobilization of cybercriminal enterprises have created a perfect storm for companies and public sectors alike.

 We may not want to admit it, but bad actors got something right.
 They’ve learned from each other.
 They’ve simplified their processes and built entire enterprises on the dark web.
 And, they’ve removed barriers to scale every step of the way.

 Meanwhile, an industry-wide duplication of effort exists around building detections.
 Everyone is so focused on protecting their reputation that they’re missing out on a huge collaboration opportunity.

 That’s why we created SnapAttack.

 SnapAttack was built to attack hackers with a hacker mindset.

 SnapAttack was born out of Booz Allen’s Dark Labs – an incubator housed within one of the largest cybersecurity consultancies in the world.
-The resources of BAH enabled SnapAttack to mobilize an elite team to examine the problems facing governments, enterprises, and cybersecurity companies.
+The resources of BAH enabled SnapAttack to mobilize an elite team to examine the problems facing public sectors, enterprises, and cybersecurity companies.
 Our goal was simple: come up with an innovative, practical solution – one that could leverage our experience with commercial and nation-state-level cyber operations to help organizations stop a cyberattack before it occurs.

 And that’s what we did.